Abel Seyler: Hanover years (1769–1771)

 George III of Hanover and the United Kingdom contracted Seyler in 1769 with performing at Hanover and other cities of the Electorate of Hanover, appointing him as "Director of the Royal and Electoral German Court Actors," a privilege he held until relinquishing it in 1772.
 During the Hanover years the company performed in Hanover itself and in Lüneburg, Celle, Osnabrück, Hildesheim und Wetzlar between September 1769 and October 1771.
 Initially the new company struggled and Seyler failed to replicate the old success of the Hamburg National Theatre.
 The lack of public interest in Hanover led to financial problems and when Ekhof in May 1770 also became seriously ill and unable to perform for some time, the situation worsened dramatically.
 Seyler's brother-in-law, the court pharmacist J.G.R.
 Andreae from Hanover, who also raised Seyler's children from his first marriage, saved the Seyler Company by the assumption of all debts before the impending ruin; Andreae however demanded that Ekhof replaced his brother-in-law as head of the company.

 At the court of Duchess Anna Amalia (1771–1774)

 In 1771 the Seyler Company was invited to the ducal court in Weimar by Duchess Anna Amalia, the composer and noted patron of the arts, and Seyler again became the company's principal.
 They were warmly welcomed by Anna Amalia and her court in October 1771, and were generously paid; the company performed three times a week for select guests at the Weimar ducal court.
 In 1771 Anna Amalia was a 32-year old widow who reigned as regent on behalf of her young son.
-The Seyler Company's arrival in Weimar coincided with the infancy of the cultural era known as the Weimar Classicism, when the Duchess invited many of the most eminent men in Germany to her court in Weimar, including Herder, Goethe and Schiller.
+The Seyler Company's arrival in Weimar marked the infancy of the cultural era known as the Weimar Classicism, when the Duchess invited many of the most eminent men in Germany to her court in Weimar, including Herder, Goethe and Schiller.
+The year after Seyler's company arrived in Weimar, the Duchess invited Christoph Martin Wieland to Weimar to educate her two sons.
+Wieland had just published his modern and ironic mirror-for-princes work, Der goldne Spiegel oder die Könige von Scheschian.
+Wieland became an important friend and collaborator of both Seyler, and later Goethe.